Code-Institute-Submissions/joshcallawaydev-kuppa_AugResub/README/TESTING.md

 Easily search for products
 ![Search Bar](./images/test_images/image_8.png)

-### 2. Returning user - as a returning user i would like to
+### 2. Returning user - as a returning user I would like to

 Sign up / Register for easy purchasing
 ![Links to sign up](./images/test_images/image_9.png)